cfareste/Inception/README.md

       dockerfile: ./nginx/Dockerfile
 [...]
 ~~~
-And now, we need to change every path (mostly de COPY's ones) to the according context in the nginx Dockerfile
+And now, we need to change every path (mostly de COPY's ones) to the according context in the nginx Dockerfile (and change the script name)
 ~~~
 [...]